AndersonMamede/AndersonMamede.github.io/_posts/2017-12-15-creating-an-extension-part-1-quick-start-with-boilerplate.md

 - personal project
 ---

-This is the first part of the two-post series where I'll show how to create a WebExtension for Chrome and Firefox which shows for how long a page has been opened.
-In this first part I'll show **how to quickly create a brand new extension**; in the second part I'll show **how to code a WebExtension to show the elapsed time**.
+This is the first part of the two-post series where I'll show how to create a WebExtension for Chrome and Firefox which shows for how long a page has been opened:

+* In this first part I'll show how to **quickly create a new extension**;
+* In the second part I'll show how to **code a WebExtension** to show the elapsed time;

 # Creating a new extension